nodejs/admin/MEMBER_TRAVEL_FUND.md

 ### Trip report

-After the trip, the requester should post a report, and add a link in the document that contains their request.
+After the trip, it's recommend to write a report, and add a link in the document that contains their request.
 The report may include topics such as:

 1. Purpose of this travel.